kubernetes/website/content/en/docs/contribute/participating.md

 Reviewers are members of the [@kubernetes/sig-docs-pr-reviews](https://github.com/orgs/kubernetes/teams/sig-docs-pr-reviews) GitHub group.
 Reviewers review documentation pull requests and provide feedback on proposed changes.
-Reviewers can do the following:
+Reviewers can:

-- Everything listed under [Anyone](#anyone) and [Members](#members)
+- Do everything listed under [Anyone](#anyone) and [Members](#members)
 - Document new features
 - Triage and categorize issues
 - Review pull requests and provide binding feedback
-- Create diagrams, graphics assets, and embeddable screencasts / videos
+- Create diagrams, graphics assets, and embeddable screencasts and videos
 - Localization
-- Contribute to other Kubernetes repositories as a docs representative
 - Edit user-facing strings in code
-- Improve code comments, Godoc
+- Improve code comments

 ### Assigning reviewers to pull requests